technomancy/bussard/doc/quickstart2.md

 First try opening the mail client by pressing ctrl-m.
 This will show an overview of the folders, each one with a count of unread/total messages.
 Pressing enter will open a folder or, once you have opened a folder, will open a message.
+You can always press ctrl-m to go back to the overview folder or alt-up to go up a level.

 The mail client shows both messages sent directly to you as well as messages from local mailing lists, though you will only be notified in